oshaboy/Merry-Cobol/README.md

 # Merry Cobol
- A Christmas Tree Terminal Program Written in GNU-COBOL.
+ A Christmas Tree Terminal Program Written in GNU-COBOL using the Obscure "Screen Section".